 You do this with every credit card that offers a signing bonus and then you don’t have to worry about spending $4000 USD and get -$4000 USD in the bank, plus one bonus and that’s going to save you money to pay money out of pocket.
 It’s using the money from the credit card issuer back to the credit card issuer in indirect ways.

-If you really want to step up your game, check out the new eBook I wrote for you, the Credit Repair 101.
-Simple instructions, and illustration will help you learn how to boost your Credit Score, and other amazing credit tips & tricks.
+If you really want to step up your game, check out the new eBook I wrote for you, Credit Repair 101.
+Simple instructions and illustrations will help you learn how to boost your Credit Score, and other amazing credit tips & tricks.
 Check out the samples on the product page.